On the homotopy theory of stratified spaces: Introduction

-is an equivalence for every linearly ordered finite subset $ \{p_0 < \cdots < p_m\} \subset P $.
-Consequently we arrive at our `stratified homotopy hypothesis':

-\begin{thm}[\Cref{thm:TopPpresentsStrP}] Let $ P $ be a poset.
-Then the $ \infty $-category $ \StrP $ of abstract $ P $-stratified homotopy types is equivalent to an accessible localization of the underlying $ \infty $-category of the combinatorial simplicial model category $ \TopP $ in the Douteau--Henriques model structure. \end{thm}
+\begin{theorem}[(\Cref{thm:TopPpresentsStrP})] Let $ P $ be a poset.
+Then the \category $ \StrP $ of abstract $ P $-stratified homotopy types is equivalent to an $ \upomega $-accessible localization of the underlying \category of the combinatorial simplicial model category $ \TopP $ in the Douteau--Henriques model structure. \end{theorem}

-That is to say, the $ \infty $-category $ \StrP $ of abstract $ P $-stratified homotopy types can be obtained from the ordinary category $ \TopP $ of $ P $-stratified topological spaces by inverting a class of weak equivalences (in the $ \infty $-categorical sense).
+That is, the \category $ \StrP $ can be obtained from the ordinary category \smash{$ \TopP $} of $ P $-stratified topological spaces by inverting a class of weak equivalences.

-This is a bit different than the unstratified homotopy hypothesis, as the equivalence between our homotopy theory of $ P $-stratified topological spaces and $ \StrP $ and is not just given by the formation of the exit-path $ \infty $-category.
-The second part of our work reconciles this by showing that when restricted to the subcategory of $ P $-stratified topological spaces for which Lurie's exit-path simplicial set \cite[\HAsec{A.6}]{HA} is a quasicategory, the equivalence \textit{is} given by the exit-path construction.
-We also show that previously-defined homotopy theories of stratified spaces embed into $ \StrP $ via the exit-path construction.

-In order to write down functors from these homotopy theories of stratified topological spaces into $ \StrP $, it is convenient to present $ \StrP $ as the underlying $ \infty $-category of a model category.
-It is not difficult to define a model structure on simplicial sets over (the nerve of) $ P $ whose fibrant objects are quasicategories with a conservative functor to $ P $: we take the left Bousfield localization of the Joyal model structure inherited on the overcategory \smash{$ \sSetP $} that inverts all simplicial homotopies \smash{$ \fromto{X \cross \Delta^1}{Y} $} respecting the stratifications of $ X $ and $ Y $ by $ P $.
+To prove \Cref{introprop:SingPequiv}, we need to write down functors from homotopy theories of stratified topological spaces into $ \StrP $; to do so, it is convenient to present $ \StrP $ as the underlying \category of a model category.
+Consider the left Bousfield localization of the Joyal model structure inherited on the overcategory \smash{$ \sSetP $} obtained by inverting all simplicial homotopies \smash{$ \fromto{X \cross \Delta^1}{Y} $} respecting the stratifications of $ X $ and $ Y $ by $ P $ (see \Cref{def:Joyal-Kan}).
 We call the resulting model structure on $ \sSetP $ the \textit{Joyal--Kan} model structure.
-What is more surprising is that the Joyal--Kan model structure shares many of the excellent formal properties of the Kan model structure that the Joyal model structure lacks; namely, the Joyal--Kan model structure is \textit{simplicial}.
-The following two theorems summarize the main features of the Joyal--Kan model structure.
+Surprisingly, the Joyal--Kan model structure shares many of the excellent formal properties of the Kan model structure that the Joyal model structure lacks; namely, the Joyal--Kan model structure is \textit{simplicial}.
+The following results summarize the main features of the Joyal--Kan model structure and its relation to the \category $ \StrP $.